circleci/circleci-docs/jekyll/_docs/browser-debugging.md

 ---
 layout: classic-docs
 title: "Interacting with the browser on CircleCI's VM"
-last_updated: "October 20, 2014"
-description: How to interacting with a browser on Circleci's vm
+description: "How to interacting with a browser on Circleci's vm"
 ---

 Integration tests can be hard to debug, especially when they're running on a remote machine.